777arc/textbook/content/noise.rst

 Noise in Frequency Domain
 *************************

 In the :ref:`freq-domain-chapter` chapter we looked at "Fourier pairs", i.e. what a certain time domain signal looks like in the frequency domain.
 Well what does Gaussian noise look like in the frequency domain?
-Below shows some simulated noise in the time domain, and then a plot of the FFT of that noise (many FFT's were averaged together).
+Below shows some simulated noise in the time domain, and then a plot of the Power Spectral Density (PSD) of that noise.
+These plots were taken from GNU Radio.

 .. image:: ../_static/noise_freq.png
    :scale: 110 %